Indian Institutes of Technology: Criticism

 The IITs have faced criticism from within and outside academia.
 Major concerns include allegations that they encourage brain drain and that their stringent entrance examinations encourage coaching colleges and put heavy pressure on the student's body.
 Recently some prominent IITians have also questioned the quality of teaching and research in IITs.

 With the tripling the number of IITs in recent decades, the newly created institutes have struggled to establish themselves compared to their peers.
 A 2021 report by Comptroller and Auditor General of India criticized the newer IITs for not meeting targets for research, faculty and student recruitment, students retention, as well as for being beset with infrastructure delays.

 In the recent past, the number of student suicides has attracted significant attention.

+According to data obtained through Right to Information (RTI) applications, approximately 38% of Indian Institute of Technology (IIT) graduates from the class of 2024 have not secured job placements.
+This is the highest percentage in the past three years, with a steady increase from 19% in 2021 and 21% in 2022.